 2. Plan weekly dates

-Date nights might pose a special challenge in the time of COVID restrictions but there are still plenty of ways to create memories together.
+Date nights might pose a special challenge sometimes but there are still plenty of ways to create memories together.
 Order takeout, spread a blanket on the floor, and have a picnic in.
 Go for a drive and check out holiday decorations (when the weather is nice, get some landscaping inspiration.)

 If this seems like too much right away, set your New Year’s resolution for planning bi-weekly dates or even monthly dates.
 Consider alternating who is “responsible” for planning them.
 Perhaps your partner plans one first, then it’s your turn, and then you plan one together.
 Don’t let perfection get in the way of the good–there are weeks when binge-watching a show on Netflix is going to be just what the two of you need!